Asking about genitalia ‘debases’ discussion on trans rights – Rayner

 “And that’s not picking on any individual at all, but I don’t like intolerance, I like open discussion.”

-Asked on Sky on Tuesday whether it was reasonable to ask a man if they are pregnant, Ms Rayner said there were circumstances where it could be.
+Asked on Sky on Tuesday whether it is reasonable to ask a man if they are pregnant, Ms Rayner said there are circumstances where it could be.

 “If a man was born with the reproductive (organs) because they were born as a female and they’ve transitioned to a male, then, you know, if they’re getting medical support because they could be pregnant, then that might be a question that is asked as part of that,” she said.